zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-feature-flags-shell.md

 **customportal**:  Overrides the `ms.portal` redirect when signing in to portal.azure.com.
 A value of `false` overrides the redirect, and a value of `true`   .

 **disableextensions**:  Disables all extensions.
-A value of `true` disables the extension, and a value of `false` enables it.
+A value of `true` disables the extension, and a value of `false` enables it. **NOTE**: Extensions must be enabled explicitly with this flag, including Hubs.
 For example, the following command disables all extensions, enables hubs, and enables the specific extension to be tested.

 `?feature.DisableExtensions=true&HubsExtension=true&MyOtherExtension=true `

-* **NOTE**: Extensions must be enabled explicitly with this flag, including Hubs.

 **eagerlyrevealassetpart**:  Asset part will infer resource names from ARM resource IDs, and will auto-reveal its content as soon as it has an icon and name.